obizip/langchain-book/README.md

 *Work In Progress*

-Implementation of [langchain-book](https://github.com/harukaxq/langchain-book) for langchain v0.2
+Implementation of [langchain-book](https://github.com/harukaxq/langchain-book) using langchain v0.2.